uvarc/rc-website/content/userinfo/rivanna/slurm.md

 - - -

-# Common SLURM Options and Environment Variables
+# Configurable Options in SLURM

 SLURM refers to processes as "tasks."
 A task may be envisioned as an independent, running process.
 SLURM also refers to cores as "cpus" even though modern cpus contain several to many cores.
 If your program uses only one core it is a single, sequential task.
 If it can use multiple cores on the same node, it is generally regarded as a single task, with multiple cores assigned to that task.
 If it is a distributed code that can run on multiple nodes, each process would be a task.